What is IT governance?

 An IT Governance framework enables organizations to effectively manage its IT risks and ensures that the activities associated with information and technology are aligned with the overall business objectives.

 ISO 38500 - the IT governance standard

 The international standard for the corporate governance of IT is ISO/IEC 38500:2015.
 This sets out principles, definitions, and a high-level framework that organizations of all types and sized can use to better align their IT with organizational decisions.

-As well as the international standard ISO 38500, there are numerous widely recognised, vendor-neutral, third-party frameworks that organisations can use to implement an IT governance programme.
+As well as ISO 38500, there are numerous widely recognized, vendor-neutral frameworks that organizations can use to implement an IT governance program.

-Two of the most popular are ITIL® and COBIT®.
-Each has its own IT governance strengths – for instance, COBIT focuses more on process management and ITIL on service management – but you might benefit from an integrated approach, using parts of several different frameworks and standards to deliver the results you need.
+Each has its own IT governance strengths – for instance, COBIT® focuses more on process management and ITIL® on service management – but you might benefit from an integrated approach, using parts of several frameworks to deliver the results you need.

 Follow the links below to find out more about each framework.